Frequently Asked Questions

 We suggest bringing a soft travel bag, backpack (50-60 litres) or a suitcase (but in this case you would need a soft type bag as well for the trek).
-You also need a small day pack and a light bag to leave items that you are not taking on the trek.
+We also recommend you bring a small day pack for your everyday essentials.

 Do I need a sleeping bag?

-You will need a sleeping bag for you trek and your village stay.
+You will need a sleeping bag if you are staying in our project village.

 Do I need a water filter?